wztr-lx2/screenlx2/README.md

 ## 📝 **Credits**

-- UI, code, and concept: [Your Name or Organization]
+- UI, code, and concept: wztr
 - Special thanks to contributors and testers

 ---